twgehrsitz/RNG/README.md

 app.run(host=’0.0.0.0’,port=80)
 </code></pre>

-19.Make sure if you copy paste that all the code is formatted correctly and that the string and character ‘ “ etc are all correct
 20. Save and close the file
 21. Run the command `sudo python server.py`.
-If you installed and set everything up correctly it should say something about
+If you installed and set everything up correctly, you should recieve a message similar to:

 <pre><code>
 Serving Flask app "server" (lazy loading)